talkable/talkable-docs/source/partials/campaign_placements_description.rst

 Talkable picks the first Placement that sits up top out of the suitable ones.
 Other Placements that sit below it are ignored in this case.

-**Exclusion**.
+**Visibility**.
-It is possible to indicate on which specific pages the Campaigns attached to the Placement should not be shown.
+It is possible to indicate on which specific pages the Campaigns attached to the Placement should or should not be shown.
-It allows you to show the Campaign on all pages of your site except few specified in "Hidden on" section.
+It allows you to show the Campaign on all pages of your site except few specified in "Hidden on" section, for example.
 Also, you can use :ref:`regular expressions<advanced_features/reg_ex>` to select pages you want to not show Talkable campaigns on.

 |hr|